Madis0/sodium-fabric-translations/README.md

 ## FAQ

-### Current translation is wrong or I don't know how to translate it!
+### Current translation is wrong or I don't know how to translate it

 Please [open an issue on the phrase](https://support.crowdin.com/online-editor/#reporting-issues).

-### My language is not listed!
+### My language is not listed or I want to become a proofreader

 Please [request it on Crowdin Discussions](https://crowdin.com/project/sodium-fabric/discussions).

-### Will you translate Sodium into minority or fictional languages?
+#### Will you translate Sodium into minority or fictional languages?

 Currently this project will not include fictional (e.g. Esperanto), "joke" (e.g. LOLCAT) or minority languages (speakers less than 1 million or insufficient translations in [official Minecraft project](https://crowdin.com/project/minecraft)).
 The reason is simple - these languages are easy to abuse and hard to proofread.

+### Where can I find the original language file?

+At the moment, [1.19.4/stable branch en_us.json](https://github.com/CaffeineMC/sodium-fabric/blob/1.19.4/stable/src/main/resources/assets/sodium/lang/en_us.json) is used.
+Some strings may be appended from the equivalent dev branch file.